Nalhin/Emoji/README.md

 ## Data

+Emoji Picker uses data from [Unicode](https://unicode.org/Public/emoji/12.0/emoji-test.txt).

-emojiParser.js allows you to parse data directly from https://unicode.org/Public/emoji/12.0/emoji-test.txt and save it to local json file.
+emojiParser.js allows you to parse data directly from that website and save it to local json file.
 (Remember to change folder names!)

 ## License